cfabrice/marinaaisa-website-2018/contents/es/work/vr-player.md

 ---
-title: VR and 360º Player – Designed & Prototyped with A-Frame, WebVR framework in 360º <br> (Loading can be slow 😅 )
+title: VR and 360º Player – Diseñado y prototipado & Prototyped with A-Frame, WebVR framework in 360º <br> (Loading can be slow 😅 )
 year: 2017
 owner: The Dream VR
 role: UI Design